MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/predictive-coding-apply-prediction-filter.md

 ## Apply a prediction score filter

-1. In the Microsoft Purview portal, open the Advanced eDiscovery case, select the **Review sets** tab, and then open the review set.
+1. In the Microsoft Purview compliance portal, open the Advanced eDiscovery case, select the **Review sets** tab, and then open the review set.

    ![Click Filters to display the Filters flyout page.](..\media\PredictionScoreFilter0.png)